vijay176us/istio-workshop-solo/istio-basics/01-install-istio.md

 ## Install Istio

-List available installation profiles:
+1. List available installation profiles:

 ```bash
 istioctl profile list
 ```

-Since this is a get started workshop, let's use the demo profile.
+1. Since this is a get started workshop, you will use the demo profile to install Istio.

 ```bash
 istioctl install --set profile=demo -y